ammarlakis/ammarlakis.com/src/articles/secrets-management.md

 ## A Modern Solution: SOPS, Git, and GitHub Workflows

 By combining **SOPS** with **GitHub Actions**, we achieve a secure, auditable, and developer-friendly approach to secrets management.
-Here’s how it works:
+Here's how it works:

 ### Storing Encrypted Secrets in Git